-This magnetic fishing game is a cool science activity for kids that can be done outside in buckets or wading pools, inside in sinks and bathtubs, or with magnetic fishing kits.
-Try magnet fishing today!
+This magnet fishing game is a fun science activity for kids that can be done outside or inside with several educational benefits for children of all ages.

 Related: Art & Science: Experiment with Watercolor Resist

+Soon after, she and I began throwing everything we could find outside, or that I could think of to grab from the house, into her bucket to test for magnetism.
 We had such a great time magnet fishing, testing what was and wasn’t magnetic, that I felt like a kid again.
 Science doesn’t get much more fun than this!
+For another fun science activity, try Rock Balancing.

 Related: Rainbow Rainy Day Art